Piton de la Fournaise Facts

 Piton de la Fournaise Physical Description

-Firstly, the sincerely awesome Piton de la Fournaise, cannot be compared with your typical volcano.
-That’s because its gigantic caldera has an astonishing diameter of roughly 5 mi (8 km).
+It bears noting that the breathtaking Piton de la Fournaise, cannot be compared with your typical volcano.
+That’s because its gigantic caldera boasts some truly impressive dimensions.
+More precisely, it has an astonishing diameter measuring roughly 5 mi (8 km).

-Secondly, in case this does not impress the reader, it also boasts other incredible dimensions.
+In case this does not impress the reader, however, Nature did not simply stop there.
+That’s true since it also boasts other incredible dimensions.
 That’s because it stands an imposing 8,635 ft (2,632 m) tall.
-In addition, inside a 1,300 ft (400 m lava shield sits.
+That alone elevates it to extreme status, no pun intended.

-Furthermore, numerous other geological features line the inside of the enormous crater.
-These primarily consist of smaller craters and volcanic features known as spatter cones.
+Astonishingly, the list of features to be found in Piton de la Fournaise just keeps rolling.
+Indeed, numerous other geological formations line the inside of the enormous crater.
+These primarily consist of much smaller craters and volcanic features known as spatter cones.

 Piton de la Fournaise Location and Activity

-This stunning volcano formed roughly 530,000 years ago, so it is comparatively young.
+According to scientific research, this stunning volcano formed roughly 530,000 years ago.
+In relative geological terms, it is thus comparatively young.
 It further represents only a portion of what experts call the Reunion hotspot, active for nearly 66 million years.

-However, while most remain inside the caldera, a few do leave its boundaries.
+While most of these remain inside the caldera, a few do leave its boundaries, however.
 The most recent of these occurred in February of 2019.
 But, in all of this, only 6 have reached beyond the caldera.
+That could change at some point though, due to its active nature.

 Features Sharing Its Region

-Check out our other article on Earths Many Stunning Waterfalls, Blue Shark, Spiny Bush Viper, Scythian Lamb, Eight-Spotted Forester Moth, Alaskan Timber Wolf
+Check out our other articles on Earths Many Stunning Waterfalls, Blue Shark, Spiny Bush Viper, Scythian Lamb, Eight-Spotted Forester Moth, Alaskan Timber Wolf, Hellbender Salamander

 Leave a Reply